 Nearly all children are potty trained by 5 or 6 years old.

-Your toddler needs to first show interest in potty training.
-Some ways they do this is by trying to take off their wet and dirty diapers, becoming interested in the potty, and wanting to go with adults when they use the toilet.
+First, your toddler needs to show interest in potty training.
+They may do this by trying to take off their wet and dirty diapers, becoming interested in the potty, and wanting to go with adults when they use the toilet.

-Typically they will also start saying words for peeing and pooping, these are likely going to be variations of words you use to describing toileting.
+Typically they will also start saying words for peeing and pooping.
+These are likely to be variations of words you use to describe toileting.